input-output-hk/implementation-decisions/text/0000-address.md

 [motivation]: #motivation

 The current address model is wasting quite a lot of space.
-It is a large CBOR structure and does not distinguish what is necessary for the blockchain and what is necessary for the human readability.
+It is a large CBOR structure and does not distinguish between what is necessary for the blockchain and what is necessary for the human readability.
 This RFC fixes this by proposing a much simpler address format in the sense that it is extendable within reason.